melahn/helm-chartmap/README.md

 ### Setup

-1. Download the executable jar from [Maven Central](https://oss.sonatype.org/service/local/repositories/releases/content/com/melahn/helm-chartmap/1.1.0/helm-chartmap-1.1.0.jar) or build it yourself from source (see below).
+1. Download the executable jar from [Maven Central](https://oss.sonatype.org/service/local/repositories/releases/content/com/melahn/helm-chartmap/1.1.0/helm-chartmap-1.1.0.jar) or build it yourself from source (see below)
-2. Run the command line,
+2. Run the command line
-3. Write a Java program using the API, to generate a chart.
+3. Write a Java program using the API, to generate a chart

 See Syntax and Examples below.